Families are not important things; they are everything.

 Trinity’s NICU is located next to the Family Birth Center and is designed to support the family while providing care for the infant’s physical and developmental needs.
 The new layout enables families to be continuously involved and supported as an essential partner in their baby’s care.

 There are 11 single rooms, plus three rooms assigned for twins, one room for triplets, and a room specifically designed for families to prepare for the transition home.
 Each room contains dedicated neonatal care equipment, and a space for families to relax, rest and bond with their baby.
-A family lounge also is available with a kitchenette and seating areas, if families wish to step away from their baby’s bedside.
+A family lounge is also available with a kitchenette and seating areas, if families wish to step away from their baby’s bedside.

 Pregnancies of multiples carry an increased risk of delivering prematurely and it is not uncommon to be admitted to the NICU.
 “Historically, we did have two sets of triplets and three sets of twins in the hospital at the same time.
 It was a little crazy – all were premature and required a lot of care.
 It was a ‘holy cow’ kind of moment,” said Nicole Kummer, nurse manager of NICU and Pediatrics.